-Teach and facilitate a small group Bible Study each day
+Teaches and facilitates a small group Bible Study each day

-Facilitate and lead large group games with kids each day
+Facilitates and leads large group games with kids each day

-In charge of set up and running of lights during production elements
+In charge of set up and running lighting during production elements

-In charge of set up and running of all sound during production elements
+In charge of set up and running sound during production elements

-Leads band members and kids in worship every morning and night at camp
+Leads band members, kids, and adults in worship every morning and night at camp

-Run and lead all production elements in the auditorium
+Leads production team and oversees all production elements in the auditorium

-Trains Bible Study staffers, organizes group logistics at camp, and church communication partner
+Trains Bible Study staffers, organizes group logistics at camp, and facilitates communication with churches

-Leads the Camp team, organizes travel logistics, and church communication partner
+Leads the camp team, organizes travel logistics, and facilitates communication with churches

 *At least 1-2 summers experience required